-Date of Adoption: August 15, 2013 Legal Reference: NA

-Ratified by the Board of Directors on September 23, 2015 Amended August 23, 2017
+Date of Adoption: August 15, 2013 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015 Amended by the Board of Directors on August 23, 2017

 Policy No. 603.10.
 Progress Reports, Grade Placement

 Report cards, adapted to the various grade levels are used to report student achievement and attitude to the parents.
 Parent-teacher conferences shall be scheduled twice a year.
 Reports to parents serve as useful instruments for personalizing education and for guiding students.
 Much thought must be given to the marks and the statements made on these reports.
 Records of student achievement should be kept in cumulative files and evidence should be accumulated to determine and substantiate final grades reported.